wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento1/manual.md

 This page contains the configuration options for all gift card supported by MultiSafepay. gift card need to be activated, more information can be found on our [gift card page](/payment-methods/prepaid-cards/gift-cards)

-4. Fastcheckout
+4. FastCheckout
-This page contains the Fastcheckout specific settings.
-More information about [Fastcheckout](/payment-methods/fastcheckout) can be found on our official website.
+This page contains the FastCheckout specific settings.
+More information about [FastCheckout](/payment-methods/fastcheckout) can be found on our official website.

 ### 4. Congratulations
 You have installed and configured the plugin successfully.
 If you have any questions regarding the plugin, feel free to contact our Integration Team at <magento1@multisafepay.com> or start a discussion in our [Magento Slack channel](https://magentocommeng.slack.com) _#multisafepay-payments_